 Complaint Against a Staff Member

-If the complaint is made against a staff member, and upheld by the Chief Executive, the Chief Execuitve may decide that:
+If the complaint is made against a staff member, the Chief Executive is required to investigate the allegation.
+If the complaint is upheld by the Chief Executive, the manager may decide that:

 • a verbal or written warning will be issued, or